armada-ths/old.armada.nu/content/news/article-diversity.md

 featured: false
 date: 2017-11-04T16:05:32.221Z
 ---
+**Our perspective on diversity**\
+\
-In broad terms, the meaning of diversity is how any characteristics differentiates groups and people from one another.
-It means respect for and appreciation of differences in ethnicity, gender, age, national origin, disability, sexual orientation, education, and religion.
-We all bring with us diverse perspectives, work experiences, knowledge and cultures.
-In order for a diverse team to function the working environment has to be inclusive.
+In a broad sense, diversity describes how characteristics of individuals distinguish them from others.
+Diversity encompasses ethnicity, gender, age, disabilities, sexual orientation, education and religion.
+In a diverse work environment it is necessary to respect and appreciate all of these characteristics.
+We all contribute with diverse perspectives, experience, knowledge and culture.
+A fundamental precondition for diverse teams to function is that of an inclusive work environment.
 Inclusion is a state of being valued, respected and supported.
-It’s about focusing on the needs of every individual and ensuring the right conditions are in place for each person to achieve its full potential.
+It's about focusing on the need of every individual and ensuring that the right conditions are in place for each person to achieve their full potential.

+**Why does THS Armada focus on diversity?**

 We are an organisation that truly believes that the best teams are created when focusing on equality and diversity.
-We believe in everyone's equal worth and right to equal opportunities.Working with diversity brings efficient teams that includes members with different mindsets and perspectives.
-Our different viewpoints is what continuously develops and improves THS Armada as an organisation.
+We believe in the equal value of each individual, and their right to equal opportunities.
+Embracing diversity engenders efficient teams, facilitating the work of people with different mindsets and perspectives.
+Our belief in regards to our core values, is the very foundation upon which we develop and improve THS Armada as an organisation.

-We at THS Armada hope that more students sees the benefits for working in diverse teams and that students value an inclusive and equal workplace.
-Armada also wants to make a solid foundation for a long-term work towards a more diverse organisation, where everybody has the same chance regardless of gender, age, sexual orientation, religious beliefs, culture, physical abilities or other individual difference.
+We at THS Armada hope that more students see the benefits of working in diverse teams, and that students come to value an inclusive and equal workplace.
+Furthermore, Armada strives to establish a solid foundation enabling a long-term endeavour towards a more diverse organisation.
+An organisation where everybody has the same opportunities, regardless of gender, age, sexual orientation, religious beliefs, culture, physical abilities or other individual differences.

-We want to empathise the importance of diversity, inclusion and equal opportunities to affect and change the future work environment/ the industry.
-This is the reasons that we have created a room on the fair that focuses on Diversity called Diversity Room.
-THS Armada also arranges a panel discussion on Diversity.
-This event wants to highlight questions around Diversity and how companies work with it.

 **What is Diversity Room?**

+We want to emphasise the importance of diversity, inclusion and equal opportunities in order to influence and change the future work environment and the industry as a whole.

 Diversity room is a place on the fair where you as students can be inspired by companies that works with Diversity.
 These companies know that Diversity is a business strategy which increases innovation and knowledge.